NHL Network (American TV channel): Hockey telecasts

 The NHL Network originally shared some programming with its now-defunct sister network in Canada, with the main differences in programming between the two networks being the carriage of domestically targeted commercials and live game telecasts.
-For those live NHL games aired throughout the season, they are primarily simulcasts of feeds from one of the team's regional rightsholders or Canadian rightsholder Sportsnet, including CBC-aired Hockey Night in Canada coverage on Saturday evenings.
+For those live NHL games aired throughout the season, they are primarily simulcasts of feeds from one of the team's regional rightsholders or Canadian national rightsholder Sportsnet, including CBC-aired Hockey Night in Canada coverage on Saturday evenings.
+The network's first ever simulcast of the program was on October 4, 2008 with an afternoon doubleheader, from Europe, with Rangers-Lightning from Prague at 12 ET and Penguins-Senators from Stockholm at 2:30 ET.
+The first main CBC-simulcast was with Montreal-Toronto [featuring updates from Detroit-Ottawa; also shown on NHL Center Ice (along with its canadian counterpart)/the streaming website for CBC Sports/CBC-Ottawa Valley (with the Toronto game airing on NHL Centre Ice in that region)] followed by Vancouver-Calgary.
+Occasionally, whenever an American team is featured, the network can offer viewers with an alternate game (only offered when their local team is included in the main one; if a game features an all-Canadian matchup, there is no backup game).
 In 2021, the network introduced its first original broadcasts, the NHL Network Showcase, which is modeled after MLB Network's MLB Network Showcase, and air on weekend afternoons.

-Until the 2021–22 season, NHL Network also carried selected first round games during the Stanley Cup Playoffs.
+NHL Network also carried selected first round games during the Stanley Cup playoffs (select second round games until NBCUniversal the 2010-11 season made them exclusive [excluding the Montreal-Winnipeg matchup in 2021) until the 2021-22 season, when all playoff games were split between ESPN and TNT.

-NHL Network has also aired other hockey leagues and events, such as the American Hockey League, college hockey, and as official USA broadcaster for such IIHF events like the IIHF World Junior Championship.
+NHL Network has also aired other hockey leagues and events, such as the American Hockey League (along with simulcasting games also airing over on CBC in Canada, college hockey, and as official U.S. broadcaster for such IIHF events like the IIHF World Junior Championship.

 It is also the producer of the NHL International television service providing a global feed (both TV and online) for the All Star Game and the Stanley Cup Final.